Charlie9009/CI_PP2_UPM/README.md

 17. I want the user to get feedback on which page they are on.

-18. I want the user to get feedback and conformation if they fill out a form wrong or right.
+18. I want the user to get feedback and confirmation if they fill out a form wrong or right.

 19. I want the site to be responsive.